Wednesday, October 16, 2024

 My great grandparents, Pasquale and Caterina Orzo, and their six daughters.
 My grandmother, Albina Orzo, is second from the right, standing beside her mother.

 OK, wind the clock back 45 years.
-My husband Richard Kirsch and I got married in 1978 and immediately moved to a high-rise in Hyde Park on the south side of Chicago.
+My husband, Richard Kirsch, and I got married in 1978 and immediately moved to a very high-rise apartment in Hyde Park on the south side of Chicago.
 Rich was studying for his MBA at the University of Chicago.
-I followed my dream and became a reporter for the Chicago Sun-Times covering all kinds of fascinating stories, and specializing in covering environmental news -- I broke numerous stories about the hazards of the nuclear power industry.
+I was following my dream, and had a chance to become a reporter for the Chicago Sun-Times.
+I covered all kinds of fascinating stories, but specialized in covering environmental news -- I broke numerous front-page stories about the great hazards of the nuclear power industry, locally and around the region.
+I also worked with the Sun-Times' well respected investigative team to do an in-depth investigation of illegal dumping of hazardous wastes in the state of Illinois and in Indiana.
+I am prooud to say that our investigation, with several of my articles, ran in November of 1980 and was nominated the following year for a Pulitzer Prize.

-Occasionally when we were back East to visit family, Rich and I would drive a couple of hours to see Grandma Albina and Grandpa Angelo in their cozy house at 218 Crown Street in Bristol, the city where I was born.
-I have a crystal clear vision of their house, I will never ever forget it.
+Occasionally when we went back East to visit family, Rich and I would drive a couple of hours to see Grandma Albina and Grandpa Angelo in their cozy house at 218 Crown Street in Bristol, Connecticut, the small city where I was born.
+I have a crystal clear vision of Grandma and Grandpa's house -- I know that I will never forget it.

 Grandpa had a Victrola -- stored within a handsome mahogany cabinet-- in the dining room.
 Grandma's big wooden rocking chair sat in one corner of the kitchen, smack up next to the stove and beneath the wooden clothes drying rack attached to the ceiling.
 Grandma and Grandpa and I always watched Lawrence Welk on TV whenever I was overnight there on a Saturday -- Grandma adored him.
 In the upstairs bedroom, where my Dad and his brother Bob grew up, I can see clear as day the khaki-colored wallpaper that sported World War II fighter planes flying this way and that.
 At the other end of the upstairs hall was the walk-in attic with a gazillion boxes and trunks with clothes and hats and furs and one odd thing after another to snoop through.

 It was on one of Rich's and my visits -- about 1980 or '81 -- that I sat down one day with Grandma Albina at the white enamel kitchen table she owned as long as I knew her.
-I was clueless at the time, but Grandma began spilling her guts to me, telling me stories about her childhood that only today I realize helped to shape who she was, and why, for example, she was so incredibly religious.
-What is astonishing to me is that Grandma never told these stories to anyone else, not even her own daughter, my Aunt Bette -- who has been reading each and every version of my book and helping me to see what my great grandparents Pasquale and Caterina were like.
+I was clueless at the time, but Grandma began pouring her heart out to me, telling me stories about her childhood that only today I realize helped to shape who she was, and why, for example, she was so incredibly religious.
+What is astonishing to me is that Grandma never told these stories to anyone else, not even her own daughter, my Aunt Bette -- who has been reading each and every version of my book and helping me to understand more fully what my great grandparents Pasquale and Caterina were like.

-As Grandma spilled her guts to me about her parents, Pasquale Orzo and Caterina Amendola, I was clueless.
-I was about 28 years old, and never gave a thought to any of the (many) people -- including Bis Nonno Pasquale, and Bis Nonna Caterina, who died before I was born.
+Grandma spoke in great earnest to me about her parents, Pasquale Orzo and Caterina Amendola, but honestly, I was clueless.
+There I was about 28 years old, without children of my own, and with virtually no interest at all in my ancestors I really never had never given the least bit of thought to all the (many) people -- including Bis (which means Great) Nonno Pasquale, and Bis Nonna Caterina, who died before I was born.

 Being the good reporter I was trained to be, however, I dutifully wrote down every single word Grandma said, in red magic marker pen, on those seven skimpy pieces of paper that she probably had taken out of a kitchen drawer.
 I covered the pages with diagrams and arrows too -- pointing this way and that -- as I tried my darndest to follow what she was saying about her father, Pasquale Orzo, and her mother, Caterina.
 She kept referring to a place called Paola, a seaside town in southern Italy where Pasquale was born.
 Apparently she had lived there at some point; she told me that there is a Saint Francis of Paola, much like there is a Saint Francis of Assisi.